skaersoe/nbi/full_cycle/README.txt

-Python script to create a full usable SFrame cycle.
+A python script to create a full usable SFrame cycle.

 FullCycleCreators.py should be linked or copied to $SFRAME_DIR/python/. sframe_create_full_cycle.py should be linked or copied to $SFRAME_DIR/bin/.